-Immediate simple reposition and temporary fixation; wound covered in sterile dressings.
+Immediate simple reduction and temporary fixation; wound covered in sterile dressings.

 Do not irrigate open fractures of the long bones, hindfoot or midfoot in the emergency department before debridement.
-Initial bacterial culture probably of no use.
+Initial bacterial culture of no use.
+Photography is useful for documentation.

-5.3.
+7.3.
 Further treatment

-Immediate treatment of highly contaminated open fractures - otherwise time frames as below:
+Immediate operative treatment of highly contaminated open fractures - otherwise time frames as below:

-Gustilo III - surgery within 12 hrs; exposure, debridement, low pressure lavage, temporary or final fixation, coverage (primary suture/NWPT (several liters of fluid),/sterile dressing/graft).
-Assistance by vascular and plastic surgeon might be needed.
+Gustilo-Anderson III - surgery within 12 hours; exposure, debridement, low pressure lavage, temporary or final fixation, coverage (primary suture/negative pressure wound therapy (several liters of fluid), sterile dressing/graft).
+Assistance by vascular (IIIc) and plastic surgeon (IIIb) might be needed.
 Soft-tissue grafting can be undertaken as a second procedure, preferably within 72 hrs.
+Final fixation when wound can be covered.

-Gustilo II - surgery within 24 hrs; treatment as Gustilo III Gustilo I - similar to closed fracture.
+Gustilo II - surgery within 24 hours; treatment as Gustilo III Gustilo I - similar to closed fracture.

-The historical "6-hour rule" - study on guinea pigs by Friedrich in 1898 - has been questioned in recent papers (21).
+The historical "6-hour rule" - study on guinea pigs by Friedrich in 1898 - has been questioned in recent papers (42).
 Debridement can supposedly be performed within the first 12-24 hours without any increased risk of infection.
 This information is useful when transfer may be needed before surgery.

-Amputation - may be primary treatment in certain cases, such as "a limb is the source of uncontrollable life-threatening bleeding, or a limb is salvageable but attempted preservation would pose an unacceptable risk to the person's life, or a limb is deemed unsalvageable after orthoplastic assessment" (NICE guidelines) (22).
+Amputation - may be primary treatment in certain cases, such as "a limb is the source of uncontrollable life-threatening bleeding, or a limb is salvageable but attempted preservation would pose an unacceptable risk to the person's life, or a limb is deemed unsalvageable after orthoplastic assessment" (NICE guidelines) (43).

-A recent review paper on open fracture is available in the EFORT Open Reviews (24).
-Better scientific evidence is needed to determine the best treatment strategies for open fractures (26).
+A recent review paper on open fracture is available in the EFORT Open Reviews (40).
+Better scientific evidence is needed to determine the best treatment strategies for open fractures (44).